isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-format-sd-card-to-fat32/index.md

 SD cards that will function in the microSDXC cards slot which are larger than 32 GB.
 All SD cards larger than 32 GB will be formatted to the exFAT filesystem, as noted by the Raspberry Pi foundation, as opposed to the normal FAT32 filesystem.
 ## Conclusion
 Raspberry Pi 3 Model B & Model B+ is only compatible with Micro SD cards.
-- The SD card store data files and enable�Raspberry Pi3 Software�booting.
+- The SD card store data files and enableRaspberry Pi3 Softwarebooting.
-In addition, consider purchasing a��cooler and
+In addition, consider purchasing acooler and
 [power supply](https://pestpolicy.com/best-power-supply-raspberry-pi-3/)
 for the highest efficiency.